dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # HTTP Headers: X-Correlation-ID

 All requests to and from Relay server will have an HTTP header "X-Correlation-ID".
 The corresponding response to the API will have the same HTTP header "X-Correlation-ID", which should echo the value in the request header.
 This is used to identify the request associated to the response for a particular API request and response pair.
 The value shall be a UUID of length 36 containing hyphens.
+The request originator shall match the value of "X-Correlation-ID" in the response with one sent in the request.
+If response is not received, sender may retry sending the same request with the same value of "X-Correlation-ID".
+Relay server should store the value of the last successfully processed "X-Correlation-ID" for each device based on the caller's Device Claim and in case of receiving a request with duplicated "X-Correlation-ID" respond to the caller with status code 201.

 # HTTP access methods